Miami money manager gets 4 years in Venezuela bribery case

 Some of the bribe proceeds were transferred to accounts in Hernandez’s native Colombia by Global Security Advisors, which Hernandez ran with his brother and former brother-in-law.
 The company entered liquidation following Hernandez’s arrest.

 Around $2 million of the bribes paid to Ortega was invested in a Manhattan-based importer of Italian wine where Hernandez was also an investor called Domaine Select Wines & Spirits.
-Domaine changed its name last year to Trinity.
+Domaine was sold following Hernandez‘s arrest and changed its name.
+No shareholders other than Hernandez have been accused of wrongdoing.

 Follow Goodman on Twitter: @APJoshGoodman